- To study the Way is to study the self.

 Symphonic samadhi silence brings all cacophony into accord.

-In stream of consciousness, we makes associations that link to further associations; but in mindfulness of mind, we avoid associations and see that consciousness is, by content, a cauldron of neuro-noise, of thought bubbles, rising to the surface, popping, and dissolving.
+In stream of consciousness, we makes associations that link to further associations; but in mindfulness of mind, we avoid associations and see that consciousness is, by content, a cauldron of neuro-noise.
 And is there consciousness-mind without content, as a categorical entity?
-This is experienced only when self-constructs fade, as through narrow, single-point concentration or ultra-awareness, having the "antennae out."
 An analogy is the radio carrier wave without amplitude or frequency modulations.
 Consciousness-mind is the awareness of being aware, without the content of ego-sense.

 We can formulate this metaphysics: Action = Relationship × Situation².
 This holds for matter, as in chemistry, as well as for people's lives.
 An action that changes relationships alters the situation; an action that changes a situation alters a relationship, but to a lesser degree, particularly for people.
 Results are relative to each unique gestaltic action.

-Experience trumps inference.
+Experience vetoes inference.
 Experience is holistic knowledge when built upon scientific analysis.

 Philosophy at its root is the study of consciousness-mind and its wise application.
 A mystic is a philosopher with yogic yearnings, i.e., a religious philosopher.
 Buddhism is one of the applied transcendental philosophies.
 Similarly, it is probably better to be both a philosophic scientist and a philosopher of science.